 With the State Government banning use of plastics from January 1, 2019, an awareness campaign “Plastic pollution-free Tamil Nadu” was initiated here on Saturday in which people were encouraged to use alternative products for plastic materials.
 At a function held at Corporation Girls Higher Secondary School at Karungalpalayam, Minister for School Education K.A.
 Sengottaiyan, Minister for Electricity P. Thangamani, and Minister for Environment K.C.
 Karuppannan inaugurated the campaign.
 Mr. Karuppannan said that the public access the portal, http://www.plasticpollution freetn.org/ explained the single-use

 One of the worst culprits of single-use plastic waste are plastic water bottles that are discarded as soon as the drink has been finished.
 According to campaigners, Ban the Bottle, plastic water bottles can take between 400 and 1,000 years to decompose.
 Furthermore, it takes three times the amount of water to produce a plastic bottle than it does to fill one.
-But many clever and eco-conscious people are coming up with great ways to combat
+But many clever and eco-conscious people are coming up with great ways to combat the problem.
+One of these is

 For the millions of sun seekers who head to Thailand’s resort island of Phuket each year in search of stunning beaches and clear waters, cutting down on waste may not be a top priority.
 But the island’s hotel association is hoping to change that with a series of initiatives aimed at reducing the use of plastic, tackling the garbage that washes up on its shores, and educating staff, local communities and tourists alike.
 “Hotels unchecked are huge consumers and users of single-use